Miri Taylor

-Miriaél Géanne Taylor (/fr/; born 2 February 2000) is a professional footballer who plays as a midfielder for Women's Super League club Aston Villa and represents Scotland at international level.
+Miriaél Géanne Taylor (/fr/; born 2 February 2000) is a professional footballer who plays as a midfielder for Women's Super League club Aston Villa.
+Born in England, she plays for the Scotland national team.

 Early life

 Taylor was born in Gillingham, Kent.
 An only child, she began playing football with a local boys' club.
 She started with Chelsea's youth team at age 12, moving up to the reserves and eventually the first team.

 College career

 Taylor attended Hofstra University, earning a degree in rhetoric and public advocacy.
 In her sophomore year, in 2019, she started all 22 matches and scored nine goals, of which five were game winners.
 Taylor also started every game in the 2020 season, but the COVID-19 pandemic meant the team played only nine, in the spring of 2021.
 Her senior year, she started 21 matches, recording 17 goals, tied for second-most in program history, and 11 assists.
 Her 31 career assists were a program record.
 In 2021, she was a United Soccer Coaches first-team All American and a MAC Hermann semi-finalist.